lawsonkeith/Teleop/README.md

 copy the .sh file to the build dir for debugging.

 ### Notes
-a. mjpg stream from camera 10x faster than taking yuyv
+1. mjpg stream from camera 10x faster than taking yuyv
-b. with mjpg stream can easily run max image res camera
+2. with mjpg stream can easily run max image res camera
-c.
-Can access over 3g with port forwarding on router [IP] / [8080] / [ALL]
+3. Can access over 3g with port forwarding on router [IP] / [8080] / [ALL]
-d.
-3g adds a lot of latency and busts you back to 160x120 - for my internet connection:
+4. 3g adds a lot of latency and busts you back to 160x120 - for my internet connection:

 Ping | Download | Upload
 --- | --- | ---
 207 ms | 9.53 Mb/s | 1.05 Mb/s

-### VPN Test
+#### VPN Test

 1. PIVPN
 2. 2048 Key